whiskyechobravo/kerkoapp/README.md

    The `SECRET_KEY` variable is required for generating secure tokens in web forms.
 It should be a secure, random value and it really has to be secret.
-   Never add your `.env` file to a code repository.
+   For this reason, never add your `.env` file to a code repository.

    The `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
    `KERKO_ZOTERO_LIBRARY_TYPE` variables are required for Kerko to be able to